 Hanukkah - the festival of lights, is celebrated on the 25th day of the month of Kislev, which is based on the Jewish calendar.
 This year the festival began at sunset on December 4th.

 The festival, which celebrates the victories of ancient Jewish heroes, is an eight- day fun-filled event, where families seek out blessings, eat yummy food and play games.
 In some families, children even receive a gift every night for eight days.
 Wow!- how cool is that?

-The most popular game played is the Dreidal, which resembles a spinning top.
-The most popular foods are fried foods, in memory of the oil in the temple.
-While Latkes (potato pancakes) are very popular in the United States, in Israel (where the whole thing originally happened) the favorite food is sufganiya, a kind of jelly donut cooked in oil.
+The most popular game played is the Dreidel, which resembles a spinning top.
+The most favorite foods are fried foods, in memory of the oil in the temple.
+While Latkes (potato pancakes) are very popular in the United States, in Israel the favorite food is sufganiyah, a kind of jelly donut cooked in oil.

 All in all, it sounds like a fun-filled eight days, just like festivals should be.
 Happy Hanukkah to all of you, and don't forget to watch the fun video below: